-This way, your student will know the night before whether he or she has something appropriate to wear the next day with a single glance before bed.
+This way, your student will know the night before whether he or she has something appropriate to wear to school the next day with but a single glance in the closet before bed.

-Help the kids clean out their bathrooms of last semester's hair gels and stretched-out scrunchies.
+Help the kids clean out their bathroom of last semester's hair gels and stretched-out scrunchies.

 Make sure your son or daughter has everything needed to streamline morning grooming.
 This is especially important if you've got teens.

-Create a homework center.
-Choose a place where each child can work in comfort and without distraction.
+Choose a place where the kids can work in comfort and without distractions.

-Make a back to school checklist of everything the kids need for school from clothes to classroom supplies to lunch boxes.
+Inventory what you have, and make a back-to-school shopping list of everything the kids need - from clothes to classroom supplies, to lunch boxes.

-Go together to the mall that's got it all.
-(As if there are any that don't anymore...)
-And anything that's not on the back-to-school list, they pay for.
+Go shopping with the kids at the neighborhood mall that's got it all (as if there is any other kind these days).
+Make it clear beforehand, however, that anything that's not on the back-to-school list, they pay for.
 Period.

 Otherwise, it's like Christmas in August.
 Set rules before you enter that cavernous place so that you can keep whining to a minimum.

-Launder up: Make sure clothes are clean and hemmed or repaired if needed.
-Arrange your schedule: Now's the time to firm up carpools to school and after school activities.
+Launder up the school duds: Make sure clothes are clean, hemmed, or repaired if needed.
+Finally, now's the time to firm up carpools to school and after-school activities.